SaraMWillis/example-docs/docs/quick_start/logging_in/index.md

 1. **Open OnDemand**

 	This is a browser-based application that provides users with a graphical interface to access the HPC filesystem, run software that requires a graphical component, or access an interactive desktop environment.
 The login portal for OOD uses the familiar U of A login screen.
-HPC accounts are tied to university accounts, so your standard net ID and password (i.e. the one used for your email).
+HPC accounts are tied to university accounts, so use your standard net ID and password (i.e. the one used for your email).

 2. **Terminal**